AndreVallestero/min-e-calc/README.md

 # min-e-calc
-A minimalist, mobile-friendly file manager built on EFL with performance as a top priority
+A minimalist, mobile-friendly calculator built on EFL with performance as a top priority